bekk/bekk-christmas/post/react/draft-back-to-basics.md

 ReactDOM.render(<App />, document.getElementById("app"));
 ```

-Voila!
+Done!
 We should now have a fully working application that is built using React, Webpack and Babel.
+There are of course a lot more tools that could help you and your project on its way but the goal of this article was just to show how one could set up a very basic working project from scratch.
+I hope you have found the article somewhat useful and if you wish to learn more, please visit the links down below.

+Merry Christmas!